xray-forge/stalker-xrf-engine/src/README.md

 # [XRTS](../) / SRC

-todo.
+This directory contains the source code for the XRTS mod template.

 ## mod

-Source of the mod
+This directory contains the source code for the mod that you will be developing using the XRTS template.

-## root
+## resources

-All assets that should be copied to target root folder.
+This directory contains all assets that should be copied to the target root folder when building the mod.

+## typedefs

+This directory contains all types definitions used in project.